comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/moderation.md

 metric = Moderation()

 metric.score(
-    input="What is the capital of France?",
     output="The capital of France is Paris.
-It is famous for its iconic Eiffel Tower and rich cultural heritage.", context=["France is a country in Western Europe.
-Its capital is Paris, which is known for landmarks like the Eiffel Tower."], )
+It is famous for its iconic Eiffel Tower and rich cultural heritage."
+)
 ```